Oregano: Oregano oil

 Oregano oil has been used in folk medicine over centuries.
 Oregano essential oil is extracted from the leaves of the oregano plant.
-Although oregano or its oil may be used as a dietary supplement, there is no clinical evidence to indicate that either has any effect on human health.
+Although oregano or its oil may be used as a dietary supplement, there is no clinical evidence to indicate that either the oil or extract is safe or effective for human health.

 In 2014, the U.S. Food and Drug Administration (FDA) warned a Utah company, Young Living, that its herbal products, including oregano essential oil, were being promoted to have numerous unproven anti-disease effects, and so were being sold as unauthorized misbranded drugs subject to seizure and federal penalties.
-Similar FDA warning letters for false advertising and unproven health claims about oregano essential oil products were published in 2017 and 2018.
+Similar FDA warning letters for false advertising and unproven health claims about oregano essential oil products were published in 2017, 2018 and 2021.

+Cultural

+In Greek mythology, oregano was created by the goddess Aphrodite as a symbol of happiness and planted in her garden on Mount Olympus.
+The ancient Greeks used oregano in wedding ceremonies and as funerary offerings.